escfrpls/drochiczynpoleski/drgpls/content/post/Derevnaja_church.en.md

 ---
-title: "The church in Derevnaya"
+title: "The church in Derewna"
 date: "2024-09-23"
 tags:
-  - "Derevnaya"
+  - "Derewna"
 ---

-It is known that since the 17th century Derevnaya was a stopping place for Jesuits for missionary work.
+It is known that since the 17th century Derewna was a stopping place for Jesuits for missionary work.
 A church was built here, which had an image of “Mother of God”.

 The list of Christian Catholic settlements from 1726 mentions Derewnia (Derevnia).
 It is now called Derewnia.

 ![1726_53658833787_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/d77e0bbf-ef4a-411c-8871-17c01fcdd432)

-Since 1744 years, Derevnaya has been a branch church of the Braszewicze parish.
+Since 1744 years, Derewna has been a branch church of the Braszewicze parish.
 It is included in the deanery of Szereszewski, Lutsk parish.

-There is also a list of missionaries of those times in Derevnaya:
+There is also a list of missionaries of those times in Derewna:

 1. 1750-1752 – Michał Obrębski
 2. 1752-1753 – Antoni Sztemberg